|For a video version of this blog (4:40), check out our YouTube channel!|

 Finally we get to the papers/files within each folder in our filing cabinet!
 These will equate to the data elements or fields in M-AT and NPR or the columns within each table in SQL.

-Finding MEDITECH Data in SQL using DR System Tables
+Finding MEDITECH Data in SQL Server using DR System Tables

 Paired with MEDITECH SHIFT + F9 functionality in M-AT and CS or (SHIFT + F8) + (SHIFT + F8) functionality in MAGIC, the system tables can help users to quickly identify the tables and columns that they would like to use in their queries.

-The below queries will help users to do just that by utilizing a second join to the DrTable_Columns and DrTableColumns system tables:
+The following queries will help users to do just that by utilizing a second join to the DrTable_Columns and DrTableColumns system tables:

 The results from these queries can be used to help find tables in the same application or different applications that can be joined to.
 The tables from each platform can even be joined together to help find M-AT and NPR tables with like columns to pull data from both platforms.